Escape the New York City and Go Apple Picking on Long Island, New York!

 Woodside Orchards is another great spot to go apple picking on Long Island.
 They have two locations on Long Island’s North Fork; Jamesport and Aqurbogue.

-They are planing to open up their U-Pick Apple picking mid-September 2021.
+They are planning to open up their U-Pick Apple picking in September 2022.

 In general, both orchards only have apple picking on the weekend and offer two different types of apples to pick which vary throughout the growing season.